marcel-kanter/python-canopen/docs/objectdictionary/objectdictionary.rst

 	# This fails, because there is already a record with index 1.
 	the_dictionary.append(one_array)

-After adding the element to the object dictionary, it can be accessed trough the object dictionary via subscription.
+After adding the element to the list, it can be accessed via subscription.
 If the index and the name belong to the same element, the two lines will retrieve the same element:

 .. code:: python